-Undergraduate Interdisciplinary Studies Minor
+Undergraduate BME Minor

 Overview of Program

-- Biomedical Engineering (3 credits)
+- Biomedical Engineering (BIOM101; 3 credits), AND

-- Principles of Human Physiology (4 credits)
+- Principles of Human Physiology (BMS300; 4 credits) OR

 Biomedical engineers typically require training in both a traditional engineering field as well as life sciences.
 Therefore, students majoring in engineering will focus their remaining minor elective courses on life sciences.
 Conversely, those with a science background will concentrate on strengthening their engineering knowledge.

 Due to delays in curricular changes to the Degree Audit Report System (DARS), please refer to the Curriculum found under the "Quick Links" box on this webpage for up-to-date curriculum requirements for engineering majors and non-engineering majors.

 Questions?
 Please contact Debra Misuraca, Biomedical Engineering Advisor.

 Some of the courses you need for the BME minor may be applicable to medical school and possibly even strengthen your application.
 To see how your BME Minor could align with medical school preparation, be sure to check with the Health Professions Advising Office.